 The service is taking off with banks seeing engagements in millions as a nationwide lockdown to curb the spread of the pandemic has caused most branches to remain accessible only for select services.

-“Enthused by encouraging response, we have added several new features like instant savings account opening facility, access to pdf for our partnered newspapers, locating nearby essential stores and opting for loan moratorium to this service,” said Bijith Bhaskar, head-digital channels and partnership, ICICI Bank.
+“Enthused by encouraging response, we have added several new features like instant savings account opening facility, access to pdf for our partnered newspapers, locating nearby essential stores and opting for loan moratorium to this service,” said Bijith Bhaskar, head-digital channels and partnership, Private Bank.